 Is there an app to download?

-- No, for now, HealtheLife is only available as a mobile-friendly website that you can use on your desktop computer, tablet or smartphone.
+- No. For now, HealthELife is only available as a mobile-friendly website that you can use on your desktop computer, tablet or smartphone.
 It adjusts to the screen/device you are using.
-We highly recommend you bookmark or create a shortcut on your desktop or phone.
+We strongly recommend you bookmark it or create a shortcut on your desktop or phone.

 - To keep your information safe, always click the Sign Out link at the bottom left of the menu where you see your name, then close the internet browser.